 - PURCHASE ORDERS

 In order to write checks and purchase orders to meet the auditor’s requirements, you must use the appropriate forms when you request money for a field trip, to purchase items, or other expenses.
-Requests must be made in advance since Mrs. Hedrick’s signature is required before I can write any checks, or type any purchase orders.
-Remember: I can do no reimbursements to staff – no exceptions.
+Requests must be made in advance since the principal’s signature is required before the treasurer can write any checks, or type any purchase orders.
+Remember: We can do no reimbursements to staff – no exceptions.

-Purchase Order Request Forms: You must complete a purchase order request form before I can issue a purchase order.
+Purchase Order Request Forms: You must complete a purchase order request form before we will issue a purchase order.
 Please fill out the purchase order form completely.
 If you are ordering from Scholastic please include your teacher number so you can receive credit for your order.
 If you are ordering from a catalog, include any customer numbers, catalog numbers, or special offers on the form.

 Wal-Mart Credit Card: You may check out the Wal-Mart credit card for one day to purchase items for your classroom.
 You must give me a one day notice when you want the card, so appropriate paperwork may be filled out.
 You will be required to give an approximate amount that you will be spending.
 You will sign the card out after school and must return it and any receipts by 8:00 the following morning.
 No check outs over weekends or holidays will be allowed.